 Don’t forget to serve the crispy fried shrimp with slices of fresh lemon, more chili paste or with your homemade tartar sauce.

 This recipe first appeared on Kevin Is Cooking January 2014 and has been updated with new photos and video.

 - 1 lb large shrimp

-- Preheat oil to 375°.
+- Preheat oil to 375°F.

-- In a bowl, whisk together buttermilk, milk and hot sauce.
+- Line a tray with paper towels and set aside.
+In a bowl, whisk together buttermilk, milk and hot sauce.

 - In a sealable bag add the flour, Rice Krispies, kosher salt and black pepper and mix well.
 (See Note 2)